What needs planning permission

 Most kinds of development may need formal approval, such as:

-• changing the use of land or buildings eg from residential to office use
+• change of use: changing the use of land or buildings, like converting a home into an office

-• forming an access onto a trunk road or a classified road
+• road access: creating an access point onto a trunk or classified road

-• agricultural or forestry related buildings and private ways
+• agricultural or forestry buildings: constructing buildings or private ways related to agriculture or forestry

-• erecting or extending any other form of building or structure whether residential, industrial or commercial, including renewable energy developments
+• other buildings: erecting or extending any other type of building or structure, including those for residential, industrial, commercial, or renewable energy purposes

 To confirm that your proposals do not require planning permission, we will require a certificate of Lawfulness of a Proposed Use or Development